-This program is supported by the Sheboygan Area School District and Sheboygan North High School.
+Year 1-3: supported by a grant from the Sheboygan Area School District

 My name is Cooper.
 I was brought into existence by two people (like most of us), who both possess considerable imaginations.
 My father creates through carpentry, specializing in cabinetry, and is an exceptional chef, while my mother designs works in several mediums of visual art.
 Both have had an interest, appreciation, and intrinsic ability in a number of creative fields from early on and I would like to consider myself fortunate enough to have been predisposed to a lot of creativity, relying on it as a constant throughout my life.
 Though the approach to my work is predominantly self-taught, the influence and encouragement of several teachers during my academic career has helped the continuation of my work from a practical perspective.
 Music and sound are the deepest source of affect on my psyche.

 Below is a list of items that I am interested in facilitating/sharing this semester.

 - Symbols/imagery of interest: Venn Diagrams, concentric circles, Russian dolls, swirls, and line segments.

 - I would like to continue building on a few of the distinct collections within my body of work; including the Eggs of Ancient Birds series and the Line Segment series.